tf2pickup-pl/docs.tf2pickup.pl/docs/migration.md

 #### Generate the game server secret

 The secret is used by the connector plugin to authorize to the tf2pickup.org server.
-You need to generate it manually, using, for example, [Secure Password Generator](https://passwordsgenerator.net/).
+You need to generate it manually, you may generate a secure one using [Secure Password Generator](https://passwordsgenerator.net/).
 Please keep in mind that the secret should not containy any special characters - stick to letters and numbers only.
 The generated secret should be at least **8 characters long**.
 For educational purposes, we are going to use the following secret in this documentation section: `UMx2s3xv`.

-#### Modify the environment

 Put the generated secret under the `GAME_SERVER_SECRET` variable in your .env file: